kuqadk3/CTF-and-Learning/WhiteHat2018/Misc02/readme.md

 I was asked the Organizer but they told me i was wrong :lol: , lost next 5 hours trying to figure out and they just tell me sorry, they are wrong lol

 Was tire and angry after that :)

+I know this write up is not good but i was not intended to write a write up about this, so just copy & paste what our team discuss in slack :)